sixpackwarriors/sixpackwarriors.github.io/source/food-sources/index.markdown

 Remember, in order to build a body that is lean and shredded, you need to consume **lean proteins**, **fibrous carbs**, and **starchy carbs**!

-For example, some of your sample meals can look like this.
+For example, some of your meals can look like this.

 <strong>Sample Meal 1:</strong><br/>
 <ul>